This post may contain affiliate links. See my disclosure policy.

 As I mentioned, whole-grain barley is slightly healthier than pearled barley.
 Several studies have made health claims that eating whole grains rather than refined grains can reduce your risk for certain diseases such as cancer, Type 2 Diabetes, cardiovascular disease, and coronary heart disease.

 That being said, both types of barley are incredibly nutritious because they are good sources of vitamins, minerals, and antioxidants that help fuel your body so that it can function better.
 Specifically, barley contains dietary fiber, magnesium, manganese, and selenium.
-It’s also rich in vitamins like phosphorus, niacin, and vitamin B6.
-Selenium is a nutrient that the body needs for a multitude of reasons including helping our bodies fight infection.
+It’s also rich in nutrients such as phosphorus, niacin, and vitamin B6.
+Selenium is a nutrient that the body needs for a multitude of reasons, including helping our bodies fight infection.

-Barley also has a relatively low glycemic index, which means that it releases glucose slowly and evenly in the body, making it a great choice for people who need help lowering and regulating their blood sugar levels.
-In fact, barley has one of the lower glycemic indexes of all grains.
+Barley also has a relatively low glycemic index, which means it releases glucose slowly and evenly, making it a great choice for people who need help lowering and regulating their blood sugar levels.
+In fact, barley has one of the lowest glycemic indexes of all grains.

 It may even be effective in lowering high cholesterol, as it contains beta-glucans that can lower “bad” cholesterol.